-If you are a prospective student interested in learning more about the Biology Department at CSU, please complete the Prospective Student Visit Request form.
+If you are a prospective student interested in learning more about the Biology Department at CSU, you can make an appointment here: Make an Appointment.
 Please do this well in advance of your visit to ensure a time and date that works for you!

 We look forward to one day meeting you as an incoming student!

 Are you attending a Community College or local University and plan to transfer to Colorado State University?
 We have a great resource for you!